- Undergraduate Students

 - Postgraduate Students

 - International Students

-- All new undergraduate and postgraduate students are guaranteed an offer of single accommodation, either owned by the university or a preferred partner, provided their application is received by the deadline.
+- On getting an unconditional offer, undergraduate students are guaranteed a place in student accommodation owned by the University of Aberdeen or preferred partner, providing their application is received by the deadline.